-- provisions of \$918 million for remediation of historical aligned advice issues, wealth and banking customer refunds and associated program costs as we continued to address the full range of issues impacting our customers - risk and compliance program costs of \$358 million.
-This includes costs Commission and APRA Prudential enhancement of our financial crime compliance capabilities - insurance recoveries of \$145 million in relation to the AUSTRAC civil penalty incurred in FY18 - the acquisition of Aussie Home Loans and eChoice in the prior year resulting in the consolidation of \$275 million of operating income and \$269 million of operating expenses for the year.
+provisions of \$918 million for remediation of historical aligned advice issues, wealth and banking customer refunds and associated program costs as we continued to address the full range of issues impacting our customers

+- risk and compliance program costs

+of \$358 million.
+This includes costs

+associated with implementing the Royal

+Commission and APRA Prudential

+Inquiry recommendations and continued

+enhancement of our financial crime

+compliance capabilities

+- insurance recoveries of \$145 million in relation to the AUSTRAC civil penalty incurred in FY18

+- the acquisition of Aussie Home Loans and eChoice in the prior year resulting in the consolidation of \$275 million of operating income and \$269 million of operating expenses for the year.